-Upon the import process there is an intermediary stage where one is able to review the columns of data in the underlying data file and see the data types the platform interprets the data in these columns to be (Plain Text, Number, Money, etc.).
+Upon the entering the classic import process there is an intermediary stage where one is able to review the columns of data in the underlying data file and see the data types the platform interprets the data in these columns to be (Plain Text, Number, Money, etc.).
 If the platform detects any column data which resembles location information (street address, zip, state, city) - it will automatically generate a location column.

 The structure of the location column

 This column will be called 'Location 1' (you can change this name) and will be set to the Data Type of 'Location'.
 This datatype is important because this is a signal for our platform to send location column data to the geocoding service to return the corresponding latitude and longitude.

 Depending on how you have your location information formatted in the underlying data file there are different ways to go about configuring the location column.